Sarah Lawrence College: Old dorms

 The "Old dorms" refer to four original purpose-built student housing structures to the immediate north of Westlands in what is frequently referred to as the "central campus".
 Dudley Lawrence, one of the sons of William and Sarah Lawrence, achieved the remarkable feat of constructing three of these buildings in one year (1926–1927).
-The halls were designed by William Augustus Bates, who repeated the Neo-Tudor style of Westlands through the use of stone and timber materials, and mansard roofs.
-The interiors are also in keeping with the English Tudor architectural style found on most of the older buildings in the area, with thick plaster walls, hardwood floors, and leaded windows (since replaced with more energy-efficient double-pane windows).
+The halls were designed by Bates and How using a more traditional Neo-Tudor style through the use of stone and timber materials, and mansard roofs.
+The interiors are also in keeping with the architectural style found on most of the older buildings in the area, with thick plaster walls, hardwood floors, and leaded windows (since replaced with more energy-efficient double-pane windows).
 MacCracken, built a few years later than the other three, is situated to the south of Dudley Lawrence.
 The original elegant living rooms that were found in each building, excepting MacCracken, are now used as classrooms.